jimmystridh/spiris-client-rs/README.md

 ## Authentication

-The Visma eAccounting API uses OAuth2 for authentication.
+The Spiris API uses OAuth2 for authentication.
 Here's how to authenticate:

 ### 1. Register Your Application